-If you want to be able to controlled an application via MIDI, especially in Windows, you will likely need to enabled the MIDI Expression in the application's audio / MIDI setup.
-Every application is slightly different and yet basically idea is the same.
-Here are a bunch of screenshots showing how to enable MIDI Expression in various applications.
+If you want to control an application via MIDI, especially in Windows, you will likely need to enabled the MIDI Expression in the application's MIDI setup.
+Every application is slightly different.
+Here are some screenshots showing how to enable MIDI Expression in various applications.